SalomePlatform/adao/doc/using.rst

 Examples of using these commands are available in the section :ref:`section_examples` and in examples files installed with ADAO module.

-.. [#] For more information on EFICAS, see the the *EFICAS User Guide* available in the main "*Help*" menu of SALOME GUI.
+.. [#] For more information on EFICAS, see the *EFICAS module* available in SALOME GUI.

-.. [#] For more information on YACS, see the the *YACS User Guide* available in the main "*Help*" menu of SALOME GUI.
+.. [#] For more information on YACS, see the *YACS module User's Guide* available in the main "*Help*" menu of SALOME GUI.

 .. [#] This intermediary python file can be safely removed after YACS export, but can also be used as described in the section :ref:`section_advanced`.